Symsagittifera roscoffensis: Phylogeny: incertae sedis?

-The photosynthetic partner and the modus vivendi between the animal and the micro-algae
+The photosynthetic partner and the modus vivendi between the animal and the microalgae

-Discovery and characteristics of the partner micro-algae
+Discovery and characteristics of the partner microalgae

-Neither Geddes (1879), who observed the presence of starch and chlorophyll in the green cells present in the tissues, nor Delage (1886) and Haberlandt (1891) had formally been able to identify their origin and nature, however, suspecting micro-algae.
+Neither Geddes (1879), who observed the presence of starch and chlorophyll in the green cells present in the tissues, nor Delage (1886) and Haberlandt (1891) had formally been able to identify their origin and nature; however, suspecting micro-algae.

-In 1901, in Roscoff, William Gamble and Frederick Keeble began to study these green cells in hospite and tried to isolate them and put them into cultivation—with no success.
+In 1901, in Roscoff, William Gamble and Frederick Keeble began to study these green cells in hospite and tried to isolate them and put them into cultivation, with no success.
 In 1905, they observed non-symbiotic juveniles that were greening as they had hatched from cocoons, originally laid in unfiltered seawater, but transferred and incubated in filtered seawater.
 They hypothesized that the factor infecting juveniles and conferring the green color was probably on the surface or inside the cocoon.

 In a second experiment, they removed empty cocoons (post-hatching) initially contained in unfiltered seawater and then transferred and incubated them in filtered seawater.
-After 3 weeks, they observed in the filtered seawater a greening of these cocoons and the accumulation of unicellular organisms green and flagellated.
-This experiment allowed to isolate these green microorganisms.
-The microscopic observations of these cells showed characteristics of the micro-algae, showing (among other things) the presence of a violet color after treatment with iodine, revealing the presence of starch, diagnosis of photosynthetic activity.
-The contact between non-symbiotic juveniles, reared under sterile conditions, with these flagellate green cells allowed to induce photosymbiosis: these founding works demonstrated that the green cells in hospite were in fact flagellated microalgae in the free living state and that they were the "infective" factor causing the green coloration of adults (absent in non-symbiotic juveniles).
+After 3 weeks, they observed in the filtered seawater a greening of these cocoons and the accumulation of green and flagellated unicellular organisms.
+This experiment allowed them to isolate these green microorganisms.
+The microscopic observations of these cells showed characteristics of the micro-algae, showing (among other things) the presence of a violet color after treatment with iodine, revealing the presence of starch, and diagnosis of photosynthetic activity.
+The contact between non-symbiotic juveniles, reared under sterile conditions, with these flagellate green cells allowed to induce photosymbiosis: these founding works demonstrated that the green cells in hospite were in fact flagellated microalgae in the free-living state and that they were the "infective" factor causing the green coloration of adults (absent in non-symbiotic juveniles).
 Thus, there is no vertical transmission of the symbionts (transmitted by the parents) but a horizontal acquisition at each new generation (i.e., the symbionts are in the environment).

 Tetraselmis convolutae belongs to the class Chlorodendrophyceae within the division Chlorophyta.
-This alga has remarkable characteristics, including four flagella, a theca (polysaccharide envelope) and a vacuole (stigma or "eyespot") that contains photo-receptor molecules.
-T. convolutae lives in the free living state in the water column but is mainly benthics.
-Thus, in hospite, the alga does not have the same phenotype as in the free living state: it no longer has its flagella, its theca and stigma.
-These phenotypical differences did not allow Geddes, Delage and Haberlandt to deduce that the green cells in the tissues could have been micro-algae.
+This alga has remarkable characteristics, including four flagella, a theca (polysaccharide envelope), and a vacuole (stigma or "eyespot") that contains photo-receptor molecules.
+T. convolutae lives in the free-living state in the water column but is mainly benthic.
+Thus, in hospite, the alga does not have the same phenotype as in the free-living state: it no longer has its flagella, its theca and stigma.
+These phenotypical differences did not allow Geddes, Delage, and Haberlandt to deduce that the green cells in the tissues could have been microalgae.